How Much Does Installing a New Radiator Cost?

 - Not as energy-efficient.

-- You cannot heat different rooms separately with a gas heating system.
+- Not possible to heat different rooms separately with a gas heating system.

 - Gas fuelled radiators can take a while to heat up.